 1. School bus drivers shall possess a Class C commercial license and have not less than five (5) years of driving experience with an unrestricted operator's license.

-2. Annual physical and mental examinations are required for all school bus drivers; and
+2. Annual physical and mental examinations are required for all school bus drivers;

+3. School bus drivers shall have no convictions for DUI/DWI or any offense involving a controlled substance;

+4. School bus drivers shall have no felony convictions or convictions for any offense involving moral turpitude;

+5. School bus drivers shall have no convictions for any offense where the victim was a minor; and

+6. School bus drivers shall meet all the qualifications set forth in Section 3.13 of the Contract;

+7. In the event that Applicable Law is amended, altered or changed to impose additional requirements and qualifications for school bus drivers during the term of this Contract, school bus drivers must meet said additional requirements and qualifications; there shall be no grandfathering; and

-3. Substitute or alternative drivers shall meet all qualifications and requirements for regular drivers.
+8. Substitute or alternative drivers shall meet all qualifications and requirements for regular drivers.